dyjdlopez/adu-pld/README.md

 # Programming and Logic Design
 ## An introductory course to coding logic with Python

-This is an open-source repository is dedicated for the laboratory activities for the course Programming Logic and Design.
+This is an open-source repository is dedicated for the laboratory activities for the course Programming Logic and Design under the Project Alexandria of Adamson University funded by the Commission on Higher Education.